What is a DC Motor?

 What is a DC Gear Motor?

 A gear motor is an all-in-one combination of a motor and gearbox.
 The addition of a gear head to a motor reduces the speed while increasing the torque output.
 The most important parameters in regards to gear motors are speed (rpm), torque (lb-in) and efficiency (%).
 In order to select the most suitable gear motor for your application you must first compute the load, speed and torque requirements for your application.
 ISL Products offers a variety of Spur Gear Motors, Planetary Gear Motors and Worm Gear Motors to meet all application requirements.
-Most of our DC motors can be complimented with one of our unique gearheads, providing you with a highly efficient gear motor solution.
+Most of our DC motors can be complemented with one of our unique gearheads, providing you with a highly efficient gear motor solution.

 The Motor Selection Process